CSCI3230U/majorgroupproject-team-canal/README.md

 Link to the independent study slides: https://docs.google.com/presentation/d/1Yn2y_M3h0Eq9c-HWhkw34Cef0KtrrSziF_tc2YV7bpQ/edit#slide=id.p

+PLEASE PULL THE CODE FROM THE MAIN BRANCH AND NOT THE OTHER BRANCHES

+Run conditions:
+To run, after installing on you're device run npm install to get all required directories.
+Afterwards, run the server in your preferred way.
+For example, either running nodemon or node server.js will work.
+Afterwards, go to localhost:4000 in your favourite internet browser and you'll arrive at the game.
+To test out login capabilites, click login at the top of the screen

 Before you submit your project, modify the following table to include everyone's full name and GitHub usernames:

 | Group Member Name          | GitHub Username    |